phoenixframework/phoenix_live_view/guides/client/bindings.md

 # Bindings

-Phoenix supports DOM element bindings for client-server interaction.
+Phoenix LiveView supports DOM element bindings for client-server interaction.
 For example, to react to a click on a button, you would render the element:

 ```heex
 <button phx-click="inc_temperature">+</button>
 ```

-Then on the server, all LiveView bindings are handled with the `handle_event` callback, for example:
+On any client interaction that triggers a binding, LiveView sends a message over the socket, which is then handled on the server with the `handle_event` callback, for example:

     def handle_event("inc_temperature", _value, socket) do
       {:ok, new_temp} = Thermostat.inc_temperature(socket.assigns.id)